Kuat Piston Pro X Review: Real-World Test On My 4Runner

 What Made Me Stop Scrolling

-I had been looking at the Thule T2 Pro XTR, the Yakima Dr.Tray, and the 1UP USA Super Duty.
-Each of them is a serious rack with serious engineering.
-None of them had the wow factor the Piston Pro X has.
-That was the gap I could not get past.
+I'd been looking at the Thule T2 Pro XTR, the Yakima Dr.Tray, and the 1UP USA Super Duty.
+All serious racks, all engineered well.
+None of them gave me what the Piston Pro X did the second I saw it.

 Detail view of the Kuat Piston Pro X matte black powder coat finish and Kashima-coated struts on the rear of Ian Jones' 2025 Toyota 4Runner TRD Sport, showing the premium design language that separates it from competing hitch racks.